upc-ghs/modpath-rw/README.md

 # modpath-rw
+A Random Walk Particle Tracking Code for Solute Transport in Heterogeneous Aquifers

+## Overview
 MODPATH-RW is an extension of MODPATH version 7 implementing particles displacement based on the Random Walk Particle Tracking (RWPT) method.

-Code is built on top of MODPATH-OMP, so it can displace particles in parallel emplying the OpenMP library.
+Code is built on top of MODPATH-OMP, so it can displace particles in parallel with the OpenMP library.

 ## Compilation
 Download source code and access the `make` folder.
 Here execute one of the makefiles with